 - If this passes, how much revenue will Clive receive?

 Based on 2016 sales tax figures, Clive is estimated to receive approximately $1,700,000 in revenue annually.

 - Do any other communities in Iowa have a Local Option Sales Tax?

 Yes, according to the Iowa Department of Revenue 1,277 out of 1,373 (93 percent) communities in Iowa have a Local Option Sales Tax.
-This means Dallas County residents are already paying Local Option Sales Tax in many communities that they visit across the state.
+Dallas County passed the Local Option in November and will begin collecting the additional 1% July 1, 2018 increasing the percentage of communities.
+This means Polk County residents are already paying Local Option Sales Tax in many communities that they visit across the state.